ILoveYaToo/action-ansiblebuild/README.md

 ## Ansible Builder for Github Actions

-Allows for you to use an encrypted Ansible environment in a Github Action.
+Allows for you to run an encrypted ansible playbook/env in a Github Action.

 ## Config
 ### `ansible-vault-password`